DURATION

 We also suggest you buy a snug fitting pair of neoprene booties available at canoe or scuba diving supply shops.
 Most have integral soles.
 If you get a pair without soles you can wear them inside any general trainer or sport shoe.
 The height should be mid-calf, not ankle height.
 Don’t be fooled by the ‘surfing shoes’ made of quick-drying material rather than neoprene.
 They do not provide the necessary warmth.
 Tip: if you use neoprene booties, drip a teaspoon of hot water in each one in the morning.
 Shake and test with your finger.
 Then put them on and luxuriate in the warmth!

 ‘Sport’ sandals have become popular in recent years, however remember that the water in Yukon is cold and the sand is abrasive, especially after a few days of wearing sandals.
-For the hikes and general downtime at camp, bring light hiking boots or trail runners.
-Be sure they are broken in before the trip.
+For the general downtime at camp, bring light walking shoes or trainers, something that's comfortable with a bit of protection.

 Yes you can, with a licence.
 Popping a line into the Yukon to have a go at catching some Arctic Grayling, Northern Pike or even Trout to cook over the campfire is a fun addition to the expedition if you're that way inclined - this is a totally optional element each evening while enjoying downtime at camp.
 Fishing licenses can be purchased online or in person upon arrival with an authorised dealer in Whitehorse for a very reasonable $36.41 CAD/$26 USD/£22.
 You can find all the details on the Yukon website